okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-hookdeck/main/index.md

 ![A screen shot of a terminal that displays a Hookdeck session status.
 The session status contains urls that tunnel into the local port.](/img/hookdeck-and-event-hooks-session.png)

-> **Note:** Copy the forwarding **Webhook URL** that is available from the Hookdeck terminal session.
+> **Note:** You'll use the **Webhook URL** that is available from the Hookdeck terminal session when setting up your Event Hook.
 For example, `https://events.hookdeck.com/e/src_s8lCGfojGBPj8L0lszAZl6fD`.
-You'll use this URL when setting up your Okta Event Hook.

 See [Hookdeck](https://hookdeck.com/) or their [Product docs](https://hookdeck.com/docs/introduction) for further information.

 ### Review Hookdeck dashboard

 The Hookdeck dashboard provides an opportunity to review all calls to your local application.
 See [Browsing Events](https://hookdeck.com/docs/browsing-event) for details on using this interface.
-With the Hookdeck utility running, use the dashboard URL to access details on your hook calls: `https://dashboard.hookdeck.com/cli/events`.
+With the Hookdeck utility running, use the guest account **Login URL** to access details on your hook calls.
+For example, your initial guest account URL appears similar to: `https://api.hookdeck.com/signin/guest?token=2fzffo7va67vgs29cpqz6ce9z4eg29nemoxan6fwm0jgefct5u`.

 Each call to your local application appears in the dashboard and includes the response body, header, and other details: